ManskeLab/ManskeLab.github.io/index.md

 ---
 ---

-# Muculoskeletal Imaging Lab
+# Investigating Musculoskeletal Health Through Cutting-Edge Imaging

-{% include section.html %}

-## Highlights

-{% capture text %}

 Welcome to the Manske Lab!
 We are an interdisciplinary research group in the McCaig Institute for Bone and Joint Health comprised of people with backgrounds in health sciences, kinesiology, and engineering.
 Our lab uses advanced imaging techniques from the Centre for Mobility and Joint Health and the micro-CT lab to study bone and its contribution to musculoskeletal disease.

+{% include section.html %}

+{% capture text %}

+We have several ongoing research projects utilizing MR, CT, and ultrasound imaging approaches.
+We collaborate with rheumatologists, endocrinologists, orthopaedic surgeons, radiologists, and engineers.

 {%
   include button.html